Simulation and optimization of a batch esterification process

 It was also found the temperature alone is not a sufficient driving force for purity.
 Purity plots of the intermediate C and product D highlight that although all of intermediate C is converted to product D by the end of the esterification stage, the process benefits greatly in pressure reduction during the stripping of reactant B and water from the reactor and driving the purity of product D as shown in Figure 4.

-Based on the findings of the pocess simulation two appoaches for optimisation were used:
+Based on the findings of the pocess simulation two appoaches for optimization were used:

 For both approaches the constraints of the processe considered.